 - City of Arts and Sciences.
 The ultra-modern, futuristic Ciudad de las Artes y las Ciencias is one of the 12 Treasures of Spain.
+Its mind-boggling structure is one of the top reasons to visit Valencia.
 The magnificent complex houses numerous attractions, including:

 - L’Hemisfèric – an IMAX cinema, laserium, and planetarium.

 - Museu de les Ciències Príncipe Felipe – an interactive science museum that looks like the skeleton of a whale.

 - L’Umbracle – a sculpture garden and a landscaped walk with plant species native to the Valencian region.

 - L’Oceanogràfic – the largest oceanographic aquarium in Europe.